Campsis grandiflora

 Campsis grandiflora, commonly known as the Chinese trumpet vine, is a fast-growing, deciduous creeper with large, orange, trumpet-shaped flowers in summer.
 It can grow to a height of 10 meters.
 A native of East Asia, it is less hardy than its relative Campsis radicans.

 Campsis grandiflora prefers moist, nutrient-rich soil and a position with full sun and support to climb.
 The dark green leaves have serrated edges.

+Name

+The scientific Latin generic name campsis is derived from the Greek verb kampe - to bend, to bend and is given by the shape of the curved stamen filaments.

+The specific epithet grandiflora is formed from the roots of the Latin words grandis - large, large and flos (in Gen. Pad. floris) - flower, or from the stem of the verb floreo - to bloom.

+Botanical description

+The shoots are woody vines that reach 6-10 meters in length.
+They attach to vertical surfaces with the help of sparsely spaced aerial roots that grow into porous materials - the bark of supporting trees, stone, building bricks, etc.